wvankoppen/Knowledge/Presentations/Stage management.md

 State Management in Angular using NgRx.

-Talk is not a "Getting Started" or "Fundamentals" course about NgRx.
+This talk is not a "Getting Started" or "Fundamentals" course about NgRx.

-I like to give you my personal takeaways on improving your app architecture using NgRx.
+I like to give you my personal takeaways on improving the architecture of your app using NgRx.

 ## Outline